JingShing/JingShing/README.md

 # A Programmer from Taiwan
 English | [繁體中文](https://github.com/JingShing/JingShing/blob/main/README_TCH.md)

-Working on developing games without game engines.
+Working on developing games with passion and love.

 ## Social website